Skip to content

 The registration is global, deduped by Name, and additive.
 There’s no removal API — once registered, a permission is part of the runtime for the process lifetime.

-The Web block’s RequiredPermissionAuthorizationHandler resolves the policy name from the endpoint metadata and looks up the registered permission to check claims.
-The kit’s RequiredPermissionAttribute and .RequirePermission() fluent helper both target the same metadata.
+The Identity module’s RequiredPermissionAuthorizationHandler reads the permission from the endpoint metadata and checks it against the caller’s claims.
+The kit’s RequiredPermissionAttribute and .RequirePermission() fluent helper both produce that same metadata.

 The four wire points when you add a new module

-Adding a new module touches four files.
-Miss any one of them and the module loads but doesn’t actually do anything useful:
+Adding a new module touches four lists across two host files.
+Miss any one of them and it fails silently:

 The middleware pipeline order